 Download the Cybersecurity Scholarship Application.

-The deadline to apply for the Fall 2020 scholarship is March 1, 2020.
-Please send completed applications to: Kelli Burgin, Assistant Professor of Cybersecurity (email@example.com).
+The deadline to apply for the Fall 2021 scholarship is March 16, 2021.
+Please send completed applications to: Professor Kelli Burgin, Cybersecurity Department Chair (email@example.com).

 Montreat College will offer up to 10 talent grants for new students who audition for and participate in the college choir.
 Talent grants are worth $500 for the first year of participation, and are based upon experience, performance and personnel needs.

 Interested students should complete the interest form and also submit an audio recording with the following content:

 - Sing a one octave major scale ascending and descending, a cappella on solfege or any neutral syllable.
 Soprano/Tenor start on E, Alto/Bass start on C.